 A student, regardless of admission status, will be placed on academic probation if that student’s cumulative graduate grade point average (GPA) at Cameron is less than 3.0 at the end of any semester or summer term.
-Failure to achieve a 3.0 GPA or above during any semester or summer term, during which the student is already on academic probation, will result in suspension for one year from graduate study at Cameron University.
+Failure to achieve a 3.0 GPA or above during any semester or summer term, during which the student is already on academic probation, will result in suspension for one semester from graduate study at Cameron University.
 Students who are suspended may apply for re-admission on probation at the end of that year.
-Following re-admission on probation, students who fail to achieve a 3.0 GPA in any semester will be dismissed from Cameron University.
+Following re-admission on probation, students who fail to achieve a 3.0 GPA in any semester while still on probation will be dismissed from Cameron University.
 The Registrar’s Office will notify students of their probation, suspension, or dismissal status.

 At the time of admission, each student will be referred by the Office of Admissions to the appropriate graduate advisor in the student’s proposed major field of study.
 The student will work with his/her graduate advisor to plan a program of courses, study, and research that will enable the student to complete all of the requirements for the desired degree.
 This Plan of Graduate Study must be signed by the student and approved by his/her graduate advisor and the dean of the school in which the degree program is located.
 Any change in the plan of study must be approved by and filed with the same officials.
 Any course taken prior to filing the approved plan of study, taken outside the plan of study, or taken at another institution must be approved by the same officials before it can be included in the student’s degree program.

 The Plan of Graduate Study shall be approved during the first semester to assure continuity in the student’s graduate study.
 To reflect changes in interest or availability of courses, students may request a change to their plan of study through their graduate advisors.
 Courses on the plan of study cannot be removed once they have been successfully completed.